What is meant by Greatest Common Divisor?

 There are various methods or algorithms to determine the G.C.D (Greatest Common Divisor) between two given numbers.
-If we talk about the easiest and fastest process so it consists in decomposing each one of the numbers in the products of prime factors, this is, and then we successively divide each one of the numbers by the prime numbers until we reach a quotient that equals 1.
+If we talk about the easiest and fastest process, it comprises decomposing each of the numbers in the products of prime factors, and then successively dividing each one of the numbers by the prime numbers until we reach a quotient that equals 1.

-We are going to discuss with you an example so as to be easier for you to understand.
+We are going to discuss an example to make it easier for you to understand.
 We want to determine the G.C.D between 168 and 180.
-First of all We start by factoring each one of the numbers as shown below.
+First of all, we start by factoring each one of the numbers as shown below.

-Finally, we can conclude the Greatest Common Divisor between 168 and 180 will be equal 12.
+Finally, we can conclude that the Greatest Common Divisor between 168 and 180 will be equal 12.

 There are various problems in which the determination of the G.C.D is very useful.
-Let’s assume that a florist has 180 roses and 168 daisies and she wants to make the count of bunches in which she can have both types of flowers (roses and daisies) and having the same amount of flowers.
-In this situation, by determinin that the G.C.D is 12 it is enough to do 168:12=14 and 180:12=15.
-Thus, it is possible to make 12 bunches which will be having each one with 14 roses and 15 daisies.
+Let’s assume that a florist has 180 roses and 168 daisies, and she wants to make the count of bunches in which she can have both types of flowers (roses and daisies), having the same amount of flowers.
+In this situation, by determining that the G.C.D is 12, it is enough to do 168:12=14 and 180:12=15.
+Thus, it is possible to make 12 bunches, where each one will have 14 roses and 15 daisies.

 Here are some of them:

 Helps to find commonality.
-2*4=8, 4*2=8 as well, we can use either 2 four times or 4 two times to bring a eight.
-Cases where you need to distribute, what if the same 10 chocolates were to be given to five kids instead of 2?
+2*4=8; 4*2=8 as well.
+We can use either 2 four times or 4 two times to bring an eight.
+For cases where you need to distribute, what if the same 10 chocolates were to be given to five kids instead of 2?

 We usually find use of GCD in measurements and construction fields.